aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 !!! danger
     The `.vault` file is included in the example in order to be able to run it.
-    It **MUST** never be pushed to any public repository as it allows anyone with read access to decrypt all the secrets.
+    It **must** never be pushed to any public repository as it allows anyone with read access to decrypt all the secrets.

 ## Basic EOS config